raspberrypi/documentation/configuration/config-txt.md

 #### avoid_safe_mode

-If set to `1`, [safe_mode](http://elinux.org/RPI_safe_mode) boot won't be enabled; the default value is `0`.
+If set to `1`, [safe_mode](http://elinux.org/RPI_safe_mode) boot won't be enabled.
+The default value is `0`.

 #### disable_splash

-If set to `1`, don't show the rainbow splash screen on boot; the default value is `0`.
+If set to `1`, don't show the rainbow splash screen on boot.
+The default value is `0`.

 ## Overclocking

 **NOTE:** Setting any overclocking parameters to values other than those used by [raspi-config](raspi-config.md#overclock) will set a permanent bit within the SoC, making it possible to detect that your Pi has been overclocked.
 This was originally set to detect a void warranty if the device had been overclocked.
-Since September 19th 2012 you can overclock your Pi without affecting your warranty; for more information [see here](http://www.raspberrypi.org/archives/2008).
+Since September 19th 2012 you hav been able to overclock your Pi without affecting your warranty; for more information [see the blog post on *Turbo Mode*](http://www.raspberrypi.org/introducing-turbo-mode-up-to-50-more-performance-for-free/).

 The latest kernel has a [cpufreq](http://www.pantz.org/software/cpufreq/usingcpufreqonlinux.html) kernel driver with the "ondemand" governor enabled by default.
 It has no effect if you have no overclock settings; if you overclock, the CPU frequency will vary with processor load.
 Non-default values are only used when needed according to the governor.
 You can adjust the minimum values with the `*_min` config options, or disable dynamic clocking with `force_turbo=1`; for more information [see here](http://www.raspberrypi.org/phpBB3/viewtopic.php?p=169726#p169726).